-The next ingredient in these elderberry popsicles, are antioxidant rich blueberries.
-They give the popsicles a more intense berry flavor and are high in Vitamins C and K as well as manganese.
+The next ingredient in these elderberry popsicles is antioxidant-rich blueberries.
+They give the popsicles a more intense berry flavor and are high in vitamins C and K as well as manganese.
 Not only does vitamin C help fight the cold and flu, but during a bout with the flu it helps to protect the lungs.
-These antioxidants help to improve coughs, and prevent the sickness from turning into pneumonia.
+These antioxidants help to reduce the severity of coughs and prevent the sickness from turning into pneumonia.

 Electrolytes + Vitamin C

 Instead of just using elderberry infused water in these popsicles, I’ve also included coconut water.
 It’s sweet taste is a big hit with kids, and it’s a great source of electrolytes and other good stuff.
 During sickness, especially if there’s been vomiting, it’s important to replace your body’s electrolytes.
 Just make sure you use a brand that’s minimally processed and doesn’t contain added (and unnecessary) sugar.